Breaking Misguided Beliefs: My Back Pain Story

 What to Do Now

-I’ve committed to spend more time with my parents to not only support them, but to get a better picture of what’s going on with them.
+I’ve committed to spend more time with my parents.
+I want to support them, and get a better picture of what’s going on with them.
 From that will come the discovery of what their insurance covers and all of that stuff.
-My parents walked me through this some 15 years ago, a time where I felt the need to know was so far in the future that I didn’t take good notes.
+My parents walked me through this some 15 years ago.
+Yet then I felt the need to know was so far in the future that I didn’t take good notes.

 I’ve got to step up to the plate now.